huytrinhm/ikant/README.md

 ./main.exe
 ```

+## The checkpoint and data format

+You may find the `development.ipynb` notebook helpful in understanding the format of the checkpoint and data files and how to generate them.

 ## Acknowledgements

 - [pykan](https://github.com/KindXiaoming/pykan/tree/f6ac7e25ed4cd99aba2b9c883d1cf25f959f6ac4): The original Python implementation of Kolmogorov-Arnold Networks.
 The project at the linked commit was used as a reference for this C++ implementation.